Inevitable/linux-sysadmin-interview-questions/README.md

 * How can you limit process memory usage? `ulimit, setrlimit for processes which spawn no children, or the popular timeout script to cage process and forks by time or memory`
 * What is bash quick substitution/caret replace(^x^y)? `allows one to re-run last command replacing the first instance of x with y`
 * Do you know of any alternative shells?
 If so, have you used any? `zsh`
 * What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)? `Depends on the properties of the data to copy.
-Millions of small files would call for a tarpipe to reduce fstat calls.
-Most everything else is well served by parallel tarpipes`
+Millions of small files would call for multiple instances of tarpipes to reduce fstat calls.
+Most everything else is well served by rsync`

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>